 A paid summer internship opportunity is available from Better World Books to provide an interested undergraduate student member of Sigma Tau Delta with experience in a variety of areas in social enterprise and the online book industry.
 The Sigma Tau Delta/Better World Books Summer Internship will run six consecutive weeks beginning in early June.
 The recipient will work 30 hours per week, earning $10 per hour, in Alpharetta, Georgia, in the Atlanta metro area.

 While the 2015 summer intern will be responsible for housing and transportation, Sigma Tau Delta will provide the recipient with an additional $1,500 stipend to assist with travel and housing expenses.

 Individual colleges and universities may arrange for academic credit for the internship; however, that must be worked out between the student and her/his university.

-The internship will be awarded in February of 2014.
+The internship will be awarded in early March and announced at the Sigma Tau Delta 2015 Convention.
 Each applicant must be prepared to accept the internship and its conditions if it is awarded to him or her.
 Failure to do so may jeopardize the continuation of the Better World Books summer internship program for Sigma Tau Delta.

 Scope of Work